ronilaukkarinen/blls/README.md

-# Oww
+# Blls.io

-Oww is an open-source web application that helps you keep track of your finances.
+Blls (bills.io as in 'bills I owe') is a web app for logging and tracking unpaid and paid bills and other payments.

 ## Features